 And it gives you tools to find what you are looking for when you need it.

-If you don’t use Evernote, I am going to tell you why you should.
+If you don’t use Evernote, this is you why you should give it a try.

 The best part is that you can download it right now and give it a try.

 No trial period.
 No credit card.
 Nada.
 It’s yours to keep.